TheBrenny/JUMG/README.md

  2. "Projects" tab > "Add..."
  3. Tick the JUMG project you have made > OK > OK
  4. The packages should be available for use!

+Note that these methods allow you to alter the packages.
+If you do, **push a request**!

 ###Extra Notes